 If you are booking one of our Lanzarote holiday villas then we would always advise that you get out and explore this incredible island.
 Lanzarote has so much to offer visitors and is easy to explore as it is relatively small, measuring just 60km by 48km.
 So it’s possible to take in most of the main sites in just a day.
 Although you may of course want to spend more time exploring.
+Explore our Lanzarote travel guide right here, or visit our FAQs page to find answers to popular customer queries.

 If you plan to visit just one attraction when holidaying on Lanzarote then place this at the top of your list.
 As the Timanfaya National Park is the spot where massive volcanic eruptions rocked the island back in the 18th century.
 An event that is relatively recent in geological terms so the eerie landscapes and lava flows here are still pristine and untouched by human hands or erosion. making for a truly awe-inspiring spectacle.
 Timanfaya is also just a short drive from Playa Blanca and is open daily from 10.00 to 18.00.